Luv Ya Blue: Spirit of Luv Ya Blue

 After that night, blue-clad fans began to bring "Luv Ya Blue" signs to the Astrodome.
 Face painting also became popular, with many fans sporting the Oilers' logo painted on their cheek.
 Pep rallies were often organized and the Astrodome was regularly sold out as the entire city went wild for the Oilers.
 Houston's energy-based economy was also booming at the time due to rising fuel prices, and this gave a large sense of optimism that boosted Oilers fans.
 Additionally, many thousands of new Houstonians had recently moved in from other parts of the US due to the surging economy, and the Oilers became a common cause for new and established citizens to feel civic pride.
 Local singer/songwriter Mack Hayes wrote and recorded the song, We’re the Houston Oilers in 1978.
 Then after the ABC Monday Night Football game on December 10, 1979, where 50,000 "Luv Ya Blue" flashcards were distributed and the Houston Oilers defeated the Pittsburgh Steelers, Mack Hayes wrote, copyrighted and recorded his song, Luv ya Blue.
 The song became the Oilers' rallying song the following year and Hayes and the Love Ya Blue band played at the Astrodome for each of the 1980 home games.
-The song was played to the tune of the Beatle's song "Love me do", which resulted in a copyright lawsuit.
+The song was played to the tune of the Beatle's song "Love Me Do", which resulted in a copyright lawsuit.

-Lyrics to another song (Houston Oilers Fight Song), written by Lee Ofman was played until their departure in the NFL in 1996.
+Another song, "Houston Oilers #1," written by Lee Ofman, was played until their departure from Houston in 1996.
+The song was originally written for the Miami Dolphins.

-While the Oilers would never win an AFC Championship, they would reach two AFC title games during the Luv Ya Blue era, which included losses to the Pittsburgh Steelers in 1978 and 1979; despite the tough losses, they were still welcome to thundering roars by crowds in Houston on both returns.
-During the latter rally, he made a commitment to next year, famously stating that "One year ago, we knocked on the door.
+While the Oilers would never win an AFC Championship, they reached two AFC title games during the Luv Ya Blue era, which included losses to the Pittsburgh Steelers in 1978 and 1979.
+Despite the tough losses, they were still welcomed to thundering roars by crowds in Houston on both returns.
+During the latter rally, head coach Bum Phillips made a commitment to next year, famously stating that "One year ago, we knocked on the door.
 This year, we beat on the door.
 Next year, we're going to kick the son of a b---- in."
-The Oilers traded for Ken Stabler, but they would lose 27-7 in the Wild Card round on December 31, 1980.
+The Oilers traded for Ken Stabler, but they would lose 27–7 in the Wild Card round on December 31, 1980.
 Shortly after the game ended, amidst disagreements with Adams over having three head coaches split offensive duties rather than one coordinator, Phillips was fired.